Weekend? Master? 20 or 300 hours? Add a specialism?

 And if I’m not a native English teacher?

 There is no denying strong bias towards native English teachers in the TESOL job market.
 To stand out, you may have to be better qualified and ‘bring something else to the table.’
-This might be your ability to speak (and maybe teach) other languages, your empathy with learners, or even your strong grasp of English grammar, as us natives have often only formally learned our own grammar on TESOL courses.
+This might be your ability to speak (and maybe teach) other languages, your empathy with learners, or even your strong grasp of English grammar, as we natives have often only formally learned our own grammar on TESOL courses.
 When we asked our non-native TEFL teachers about how they were making their qualification work for them, we were surprised at how many continued to learn and take courses.
 If you are non-native English teacher, the advice seems to be to get as qualified as you can.

 I can only afford a short course